-We are pleased to be able to keep our speakers as varied as our topics, and have hosted local, regional, national - and even international - winemakers, wine educators, wine writers, cookbook authors, chefs, and more.
-Some of these talented people have become great friends to our chapter, donating their time and expertise to us every year or so to teach us a little bit more about wine.
-We thank them!
+We are pleased to be able to keep our speakers as varied as our topics, and have hosted local, regional, national, and international winemakers, wine educators, wine writers, cookbook authors, chefs, and more.
+Many of them becoming great friends of our chapter, donating their time and expertise, teaching us a little bit more about wine.